 - taking tricyclic antidepressants for stomach pain or loose stools

 - taking prescription medication to empty your bladder

 - taking prescription medication to reduce symptoms of overactive bladder

 - scheduling your drinking and urinating to retrain your bladder

 - threading a catheter through your urethra to drain the bladder

 - using a vacuum pump to force blood into the penis to cause an erection

 - using vaginal lubricants to combat dryness

 - a high-sodium and high-fluid diet to sustain blood pressure

-- prescription medication to increase your blood pressure for faintness
+- prescription medication to increase your blood pressure to combat faintness

 - beta blockers to regulate your heart rate with differing activity levels

-- changes in posture, flexing your feet, and slowing your speed when rising to decrease dizziness
+- changes in posture, flexing your feet, and slowing your speed when rising or standing to decrease dizziness

 - sleeping with your head elevated to reduce dizziness

 - taking prescription medication to reduce excessive sweating